BardicDefense/purple-hack/spells.md

   has passed.
 If a spell’s duration is variable, the duration is rolled secretly by the GM (i.e. the caster doesn’t know how long their spell will last).
 - Concentration: The spell requires that the caster concentrate on it to keep its effect active.
-This prevents the casting of another spell, but movement and other actions are still allowed.
+This prevents the casting of another spell and other actions, but movement is still allowed.
 Anything that would disrupt a spell’s casting also breaks a caster’s concentration while maintaining one, thus ending the spell.
 - Permanent: Unless dispelled by the caster, the effect is permanent.
 The effect